Wood stork: Breeding

-A resident breeder in lowland wetlands, the wood stork builds large (1 m) nests in trees.
-In freshwater habitats, it prefers to nest in trees that are larger in diameter.
+A resident breeder in lowland wetlands, the wood stork builds large, 1 m nests in trees.
+In freshwater habitats, it prefers to nest in trees larger in diameter.
 It nests colonially, with up to 25 nests in one tree.
 The height of these nests is variable, with some nests located in shorter mangrove trees being at heights of about 2.5 m, compared to a height of about 6.5 m for taller mangrove trees.
 For Taxodium trees, it generally nests near the top branches, frequently between 18 and 24 m above the ground.
 On the tree itself, forks of large limbs or places where multiple branches cross are usually chosen.

-The nest itself is built by the male from sticks and green twigs collected from the colony and the surrounding area.
-The greenery usually starts to be added before the eggs are laid but after the main structure of twigs is completed.
+The nest is built by the male from sticks and green twigs collected from the colony and the surrounding area.
+The greenery usually starts to be added before the eggs are laid, but after the main structure of twigs is completed.
 The frequency at which it is added decreases after the eggs hatch.
 This greenery functions to help insulate the nest.
-When complete, the nest is about 1 m in diameter, with a central green area having an average diameter of about 28 cm.
+When complete, the nest is about 1 m in diameter, with a central green area having an average diameter around 28 cm.
 The thickness of the edge of the nest usually measures from 12 to 20 cm.